 Basic Information

-- Start With the 7 Core Skills of Digital Accessibility: Start with these key skills.
+- Start With the 7 Core Skills of Digital Accessibility: Begin your learning journey with these foundational skills.

-- UM Policy on Accessibility of Information Technology: Understand the University's policy.
+- UM Policy on Accessibility of Information Technology: Review the official University policy governing the accessibility of all Information Technology resources.

 Editoria11y: An easy to use accessibility tool